 issue the Certificate for Burial or Cremation (known as the Green Form) and email it directly to the Funeral Director

 Register you for the Tell Us Once service and give you a reference number, allowing you to inform multiple local and central government departments of the death in one go

-If the death has been referred to the coroner, they will inform you when you are able to make an appointment to register the death over the telephone.
+If the death has been referred to the coroner, they will inform you when you are able to make an appointment to register the death.

-What the Registrar needs to know during the telephone appointment
+What the Registrar needs to know during the appointment

 Date of death